Access

 Hearing Assistance

-Talks and performances with hearing loops can be pre-booked but there will also be spaces available on the day.
+All of the talks and performances listed can be pre-booked, but there will also be spaces available on the day.

 There will be live captioned talks across the 2025 Festival.
-Please check back soon to see what aspects of the programme will be live captioned.
+Details of these will be shared soon.

 British Sign Language